 At the end of the article are listed some websites to which you can refer.

 Goatskin leather is a very resilient top quality natural grain leather, strong and supple, used in the finest bindings.
 Goatskin is also known as Morocco leather.
 The best goatskin leather comes from northern Nigeria due to the ecology and weather conditions creating the best hides.
 The native peoples specially process the hides by methods developed over generations for thousands of years.
-Once finished, the hides used to be transported over the Sahara Desert to Morocco.
+A long time ago, once finished, the hides used to be transported over the Sahara Desert to Morocco.
 Morocco historically was the trade center for goatskin leather to the ancient world.
 From this comes the name Morocco leather.

 Calfskin leather is a higher quality leather used for finer bindings.
 It is unusually soft and flexible, which increases with use.
 Calfskin is one of the favorite leathers of book binders.